 No, we currently do not offer any payment plans.

-If your payment fails you have a choice to try again.
-Common errors here might include having an incorrect billing address for the cardholder, incorrect card expiration date or incorrect Card Verification Number (CVN).
-The most common reason for payment failure is a keying error or incorrect billing address of card.
+If your payment failed for any reason, you have the option to try again.
+Common causes for a failed payment include an incorrect billing address for the cardholder, incorrect card expiration date, or incorrect Card Verification Number (CVN).
+If you continue to experience issues, please give us a call at 855-493-8368.

-Go to our homepage and locate the box titled ‘Manage Your Policy’.
+Click on the document link in your confirmation email.
+Or, go to our homepage and locate the box titled ‘Manage Policy’.
 With your email address and event start date, you can log into your policy information and add an additional certificate.
 Note that each certificate you’ve requested (even those you no longer need) will be there, so please double-check any certificate(s) you print.
 Changes to dates, insured information and addition of wording in the ‘Description of Operations’ box must be done by one of our fabulous Customer Support Specialists, please send such requests to email@example.com.

-Each policy varies depending on the coverages you chose during the online application process.
+Each policy varies depending on the coverage chosen during the online application process.
 To view the specific amounts please reference your Certificate of Liability Insurance under the column titled "LIMITS."

-You can cancel your policy at any time up until the commencement of your policy period.
+You can cancel your policy at any time up until the commencement (start date) of your policy period.
 Most refunds will be subject to the refund fee indicated in the Terms and Conditions prior to your purchase.
 Refund requests due to venue rejection of our policy terms will be processed in full once we are provided with written proof of the rejection, in the form of either a statement from the venue or a copy of the venue's insurance requirements.
 Refunds within 6 months of the payment date will only be returned to the card used for purchase.
-A check will be issued if payment was check, cash or made over 6 months ago.
+You can read our full Cancellation Policy here.